raharrasy/RL2019-BaseCodes/Task2/QLearning/README.md

 ### Training process
 To see how your implemented function interact with each other to train the agent, check the `__main__` function inside `QLearningBase.py`.
 Make sure that you can successfully train your agent using the **exact same** codes inside `__main__` to ensure that your implementations are correct.
 This snippet of code used in `__main__` is also going to be used in the marking process.

+## Marking details
+### Performance marking
+Using similar codes as what you've seen in `__main__`, we are going to run your agent on a randomly sampled MDP and compare it's performance to our solution.
+Performance is measured by running experiments using the same number of episodes at each experiment.
+We then average the rewards of the agent and plot this quantity.

+### Unit test marking
+We compare the results of updates from `learn()`.
+This function should return the difference between the value of the updated state-action pair after and before the update.
+(Q(s_t,a_t)(t+1) - Q(s_t,a_t)(t))